Spiderhunter

 The spiderhunters are birds of the genus Arachnothera, part of the sunbird family Nectariniidae.
 The genus contains thirteen species found in the forests of south and southeastern Asia.
 They are large representatives of the sunbird family, with drab plumage and long strongly curved bills.
 They feed on both nectar and a range of small arthropods.

+Taxonomy

+The genus Arachnothera was introduced in 1826 by the Dutch zoologist Coenraad Jacob Temminck to accommondate a single species, Nectarinia chrysogenys Temminck, the yellow-eared spiderhunter, which is therefore considered to be the type species.
+The genus name combines the Ancient Greek αραχνης/arakhnēs meaning "spider" with -θηρας/-thēras meaning "hunter".

 Distribution and habitat

 Unlike the rest of the family, which is more widespread, the spiderhunters are confined to the Oriental zoogeographic region, occurring from India east to the Philippines and from the Himalayas south to Java; they reach their greatest species diversity in the Thai-Malay peninsula, Sumatra and Borneo.
 The spiderhunters are mostly forest birds, occupying a wide range of forest types including true rainforest, dipterocarp forest, swamp forest, bamboo forest, secondary forest, forest edge and other highly degraded forest.
 In addition several species occur in human-created habitat such as gardens or plantations.
 Most species are lowland species, but the Whitehead's spiderhunter is more of a montane species.